IFDs, Enhanced IFDs and Infrastructure & Revitalization Financing Districts

 Feasibility Studies, Financing Plans, Formation Process

 KMA has extensive experience in preparing financing plans for public improvements and unmatched experience in preparing IFD financing plans.
-KMA prepared the financing plans for the following formed districts: City of West Sacramento EIFD No. 1; San Diego's Otay Mesa EIFD, Treasuer Island IRFD, Historic Core Pier 70 EWIFD, Rincon Hill IFD; and Legoland IFD.
+KMA prepared the financing plans for the following formed districts: City of San Francisco Mission Rock, City of West Sacramento EIFD No. 1; San Diego's Otay Mesa EIFD, Treasuer Island IRFD, Historic Core Pier 70 EWIFD, Rincon Hill IFD; and Legoland IFD.
 The cities of West Sacramento and San Diego adopted the first two EIFDs in the State.

 IFDs are a property tax increment financing tool to fund public facilities and eligible projects of community significance.
 While not as robust as Redevelopment, IFDs can be an important funding source for a broad range of improvements, including: public infrastructure, affordable housing, industrial buildings, transit and sustainable community projects, districts, and other needed facilities.